DUNE/p3s/README.md

 ## Documentation
-Please consult the *documents* subdirectory for documentation concerning
+Please consult the **documents** subdirectory for documentation concerning
+- system overview
 - installation of p3s and its software dependencies
 - p3s client interface (important for operators and shifters)
 - advanced part of the design such as workflow functionality etc

 The documents are best viewed and/or printed out in the PDF format.
-These files are kept in *documents/pdf* folder.
+These files are kept in **documents/pdf** folder.

-In addition, don't forget that the p3s clients are fairly well self-documented via the use of "-h" option which prints out usefl synopsis for each command.
+In addition, don't forget that most p3s clients are fairly well self-documented via the use of "-h" option which prints out useful synopsis for each command.